Speaker Interview: John Harvey, Argonne National Laboratory

 I am looking forward to attending Foam Expo 2018.
 I hope to gain a better understanding of various foam technologies and their potential applications, and network with the companies behind them.
 My goal is to bring that knowledge back to Argonne to share with the scientists and engineers working on technologies that may benefit from collaboration with these foam technologies and companies.

-John Harvey will be speaking at the Foam Expo Conference 2018 at 2:40pm on Wednesday March 7.
+John Harvey spoke at the Foam Expo Conference 2018.